davewalker60/pmdup/pages/camp-schedule.md

 ## Qigong

 For 30 minutes each morning, Jessie Sitara leads us in an all-levels Qigong practice either on the beach or near the dance circle space when it's too windy on the beach.

+## Deeper dance conversations

+Sky facilitates morning conversations at retreats with the intent of deepening people’s attunement to and awareness of the deeper aspects of the Dances of Universal Peace as a practice.
+Topics range from the form of the Dances themselves, to a heightened awareness of the energy and vibration that the Dances create, to how the practice affects our inner and outer selves.
+No one is expected or required to speak - some people attend simply to listen.

 ## Other class offerings